scriptrdotio/eurotech_starter/README.md

 # Installing and configuring the application

-## Configure Github in your scriptr account
+## Configure Github in your scriptr.io account

 To proceed with the installation steps, you need to have a Github repository and a Github Personal Access Token.
 If you don' t have any of them, check the below links:

 - [Greate a new Github repository](https://help.github.com/articles/create-a-repo/)
 - [Generate a personal access token from Github](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)

-To configure the Github settings in scriptr, open your [scriptr workspace](https://www.scriptr.io/workspace), click on your username in the top right corner of the screen, then select **Settings** then click on the **Github** tab.
+To configure the Github settings in scriptr.io, open your [scriptr.io workspace](https://www.scriptr.io/workspace), click on your username in the top right corner of the screen, then select **Settings** then click on the **Github** tab.

 Fill the fields as follows:
 - Repository Owner: scriptrdotio